blahberi/SIEPS/README.md

-hide data in plane sight with steganography
+hide data in plain sight with steganography